 Occasional snow fences and tunnels temporarily blocked our views and gave Matthew and I a chance to a chance to catch a few zzz’s, too, like Ruthie.
 Every now and then, he and I ventured into the train’s sweet little café car for more cups of coffee to help keep our eyelids open in hopes of catching as much scenery as possible.
 But after a few hours at top speed, the train began to slow noticeably as we climbed to the highest elevations.

 Of course, Ruthie awoke just as the rain turned to snow, which quickly encased the train like a caterpillar in its cocoon.
 (My sister has lived in Atlanta, Georgia, for more than ten years, and the idea that it could snow in June was not only mind-blowing, but discouraging, as she’d hoped for warm weather.)
-Word traveled down through the car that two feet of snow had accumulated along the tracks the previous night, so we all crossed our fingers that we’d make it to Myrdal, our next stop.
+Word traveled down through the car that two feet of snow had accumulated along the tracks the previous night, so we all crossed our fingers that we’d make it to Myrdal, the town where we’d switch from the modern NSB line to the historic Flåmsbana traction train.

 Slowly we crawled ever upwards, far above the treeline and along Europe’s longest stretch of high-mountain railway.
 Finally, we reached the domed mountaintop stop of Finse, where it looked like we’d stumbled into the Arctic.
 Snowdrifts sculpted into sinuous ribbons lay along a landscape devoid of any vegetation whatsoever.
 No tundra to be had here.
 Just giant boulders and crumbled layers of clay and sheets of fractured shale, pockmarked by occasional glacier-carved potholes filled with puddles of milky water.

-Some folks love this landscape, and last year when Matthew and I took the trip, we saw tons of Norwegians dressed in traditional woolen socks and knickers jauntily taking their cross-country skis and snowshoes out for a spin over the desolate terrain.
+Some folks love this desolate landscape, and last year when Matthew and I took the trip, we saw tons of Norwegians dressed in traditional woollen socks and knickers jauntily taking their cross-country skis and snowshoes out for a spin over the bleak terrain.
 It wasn’t my favorite vista, because it reminded me of war-torn battlefronts, where not much is left after the bombs have gotten at it.
-The swirling snow didn’t help the atmosphere of barren lifelessness, so I was glad when we began our slight descent towards the Myrdal mountain station.
+The swirling snow didn’t help the atmosphere of barren lifelessness, so we were all a bit relieve to began our slight descent towards the Myrdal mountain station where we’d transfer train lines.

-Greenery and trees twisted and stunted by the wind suddenly reappeared, although these, too, boasted their fair share of snow cover.
-Soon, we pulled into the lacy little depot and trekked across the platform to board the historic Flåmsbana.
-To say this train is cute, or that the view is spectacular, is a gross understatement.
-A traction train with five separate braking systems, the Flåmsbana rides one of the steepest rails in the world, traveling down the Flåmsdalen valley and past more than a dozen waterfalls to reach the striking Sognefjord.
+As we descended, greenery and trees twisted and stunted by the wind suddenly reappeared, although these, too, boasted their fair share of snow cover.
+Soon, we pulled into the lacy little Myrdal depot and trekked across the platform to board the historic Flåmsbana.
+To dub this train adorable, or proclaim the view spectacular, is to make gross understatements.
+A mint-condition, wood-panelled traction train with five separate braking systems, the Flåmsbana rides one of the steepest rails in the world, traveling down the Flåmsdalen valley and past more than a dozen waterfalls to reach the striking Sognefjord.

 The train stops several times along the way so that passengers can take a good gander at sights like lush meadows filled with sheep, isolated farms precariously clinging to cliffsides, and the rainbow-studded spray from spouting falls.
 My favorite stop is Kjosfossen, where the audio recording describes the legend of Huldra, a beautiful and seductive Norwegian forest spirit.
 (If you see her while you’re out hiking, her cow’s tail peeking out from beneath her skirt is the dead giveaway.)